 Congressman Dent says the current political atmosphere in Washington was “a factor, to be sure,” in his decision to retire adding that “even the most simple basic tasks of government have become excruciatingly difficult.”

 All three are experiencing something rare in political life, independence.
 They have the freedom to perform the duties of their office with no concern of running a re-election campaign.
+Those still in the game and running for re-election view the three as lame ducks, a not-so popular status in pre-Trump days.

 Senator Corker says the following: